crosspostly/youtube_podcast/README.md

 ---

+## 🎬 Local Development Features

+### Local Video Generation

+For improved performance and stability, especially for longer videos, you can use a locally installed version of FFmpeg to render the video.

+#### Prerequisites
+- **FFmpeg:** You must have FFmpeg installed on your system and accessible via your system's `PATH`.
+  - You can download it from [ffmpeg.org](https://ffmpeg.org/download.html).
+  - On macOS with Homebrew: `brew install ffmpeg`
+  - On Windows with Chocolatey: `choco install ffmpeg`
+  - On Debian/Ubuntu: `sudo apt update && sudo apt install ffmpeg`

+#### How It Works
+1. Click the **"Локальный FFmpeg"** button in the Podcast Studio.
+2. The browser will package your project (audio, images, metadata) and send it to your local development server (`dev-server.js`).
+3. The server saves these assets to a temporary `projects/` directory.
+4. It then runs a Node.js script (`cli/build.js`) which uses your local `ffmpeg` to build the video in the background.
+5. The final video will appear in the `output/` directory in the project's root.
+You will see progress logs in your terminal where you ran `npm run dev:full`.

+---

 ## 🗺️ Roadmap & Future Enhancements

 This project has a solid foundation, but there are several key architectural improvements planned to further enhance performance and user experience.

-### Phase 1: UI & Performance Decoupling
+### Phase 1: UI & Performance Decoupling (Completed)
-- **Move FFmpeg to a Web Worker:** Isolate the entire video rendering process in a background thread.
-This will prevent the UI from freezing during intensive operations, ensuring the application remains responsive at all times.
+- ✅ **FFmpeg in Web Worker:** The entire video rendering process is now isolated in a background thread.
+This prevents the UI from freezing during intensive operations, ensuring the application remains responsive at all times.
-- **Implement AbortController for Cancellation:** Add a robust cancellation mechanism to safely terminate the FFmpeg process if the user decides to cancel video generation.
+- ✅ **Robust Cancellation:** A cancellation mechanism has been implemented to safely terminate the FFmpeg process if the user decides to cancel video generation.

 ### Phase 2: Advanced Caching & Memory Management
 - **Progressive WASM Loading:** Implement caching for heavy `.wasm` files using a Service Worker.
 This will dramatically speed up subsequent video renders by eliminating the need to re-download the FFmpeg core.